TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   variables that can be explained by a linear relationship with the other variables.
   The test assumes the individuals on whom both variables are being measured are randomly drawn from the population for which you want to make inferences.
-The test also assumes that observations are are **either normally distributed** (for smaller samples) which is relaxed to the assumption that the the observed values of each variable are identically distributed when sample sizes are large enough to **invoke the CLT**.
+The test also assumes that observations are **either normally distributed** (for smaller samples) which is relaxed to the assumption that the observed values of each variable are identically distributed when sample sizes are large enough to **invoke the CLT**.
 As usual, how large is large enough depends on how far from normal the variable distributions in the original population are, but